susanyang17/doc/dev-ref/Introduction.md

 for details.

-# Difference from ZSS 3.9
+# Difference from Keikai 3.9

 In 3.5.0, we introduce a brand new model implementation.
 This enhancement doesn't change the way you use the Spreadsheet's public API